felixalacampagne/recivaportal/README.md

 Anyway, so far I've had no luck getting my radio to work.
 I have set up a "Deadwood" DNS server to redirect the radios startup requests to my server but so far all I've received are "HEAD" requests, no GETs.
 As I don't have a working server it's going to be a tough job figuring out what the radio is expecting in response to the HEAD request.

 But at least I now have a framework of a web application...

+All I need to do is figure out how the hell I get it into GitHub - it worked last time I used but now it seems to be completely forked up!